bashGroup/node-red-contrib-smartfritz/README.md

 # SmartFritz for Node-RED
 Easily integrate AVM Fritz!Dect 200 switches into your node-RED flow.
-Based on the SmartFritz library.
+Based on the smartfritz-promise library.
 Please make sure to give some critical feedback. :)

 ## Installation